 History shows us what has worked and failed before.
 Art brings us stories about the how and why of those failures and successes.
 Science provides a way explore the real world to determine how it works.
 Philosophy explores what it means to be human in the universe.

 That last one is hugely important!
 The best way to avoid being mislead or fooled is to expand your understanding of the world.
 When you see the world through a wide lens, it’s easier to see other opinions in their own lights rather than in yours.
-The more you know, the more you understand.
+The more you know, the more you can understand.

 One reason the media leans left (and with some exceptions, I think it does) is that working in media naturally exposes one to other worldviews.
 This is especially true for those who travel frequently to other countries.
 Direct exposure to other ways of life often opens the mind, which is why travel young in life is a powerful tool for personal development.